materialsproject/rubicon/README.rst

 rubicon
 =======

-merges pymatgen, custodian, and FireWorks into a custom workflow for JCESR / Electrolyte Genome
+Merges pymatgen, custodian, and FireWorks into a custom workflow for JCESR / Electrolyte Genome.